 Provides information regarding the biological function, expression pattern, and regulation of genes expressed in the ovary.
 It also contains information on gene sequences, chromosomal localization, human and murine mutation phenotypes, and biomedical publications.

-- Reproductive Genomics Program: Mouse Models of Infertility
+- Reproductive Genomics Program: Mutant Models for Infertility

 This program uses ENU mutagenesis to produce mouse models of infertility and includes mutagenesis of the mouse genome, phenotypic screening for infertility mutations, and regional mapping of each mutation to a chromosome.
 Breeding stock is available for scientists interested in using these models in their own research programs.